-All Bare Naked Botanicals' carrier oils (vegetable oils) are cold pressed, and food grade, unless otherwise indicated in the description.
-We do not believe in the use of solvent extracted, nor hydrogenated oils, as these products may contain residual solvent or other unidentifiable components, which we believe jeopardize their therapeutic value.
+The quality of ingredients makes a big diffeence!
+All Bare Naked Botanicals' carrier oils (vegetable oils) are cold-pressed, and food-grade, unless otherwise indicated in the description.
+We do not believe in the use of solvent extraction or hydrogenated oils, as these products may contain residual solvent or other unidentifiable components that jeopardize their therapeutic value.
 Butters are carefully handled and gently heated to maintain many of their original benefits.
 This list is not exhaustive as that would be exhausting!
 We've added and described more of the unique oils and butters we use.
 If you have questions on other ingredients, give us a shout.
 We'd love to answer your questions.

 Kokum Butter-is prized for its essential fatty acid content.
 One of the most balanced of all the botanicals, Kokum Butter is one of the hardest of the natural butters, with a complex of oleic, palmitic, and stearic acid content and is well known for it's emollient, and regenerative, properties making it one of the best choices for inflamed and damaged skin preparations.